Karilli/auto-sklearn/INSTALL.md

-# Check whether the installation was sucsseful
+# Check whether the installation was successful

 ## Create a python script that uses auto-sklearn with SMOTE
 ```bash